100 Notable alumni of

 -

-Theodor Herzl was an Austro-Hungarian Jewish journalist, lawyer, writer, playwright and political activist who was the father of modern political Zionism.
+Theodor Herzl was an Austro-Hungarian Jewish journalist and lawyer who was the father of modern political Zionism.
 Herzl formed the Zionist Organization and promoted Jewish immigration to Palestine in an effort to form a Jewish state.
 Due to his Zionist work, he is known in Hebrew as Chozeh HaMedinah (חוֹזֵה הַמְדִינָה), lit.
 'Visionary of the State'.
 He is specifically mentioned in the Israeli Declaration of Independence and is officially referred to as "the spiritual father of the Jewish State".

 -